ibmverse/verse-developer/README.md

 # IBM Verse Developer Extension for Google Chrome

-This Chrome extension is a tool for developers of IBM Verse Widgets.
-It allows you to register your widget in Verse locally as you develop it.
-Widgets registered with the Extension are available only on the developers' computers, with the Google Chrome browser, and cannot be accessed from other devices.
+IBM Verse Developer is an extension for the Google Chrome browser which is used in the development of widgets for IBM.
+It allows you to register your widget in IBM Verse as you develop it.
+Widgets registered with the extension are only available in the developers' local Chrome browser, and cannot be accessed from other devices.

 ## What's Here
 - How to get started with the chrome extension